lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/face_detection_tutorial/step_2/Readme.md

 ```

-8. Check that the output the model will return matches as expected.
+8. A check to make sure that the output the model will return matches as expected.

 ```cpp
         const InferenceEngine::SizeVector outputDims = _output->dims;